vramana/blog/_posts/2016-01-13-codemod-tutorial-2.md

 - The didTransform pattern allows you to write two transforms in a single codemod.

 That is all we have learned but I hoped to illustrate the need for these powerful ideas and how one can exploit these ideas to write a codemod.
 I think I tried my best to explain most of the concepts of codemods.
 Please go through the README of jscodeshift, it should not feel so alienistic.
 It will fill a few more things I have omitted here.
-You can now write codemods that you can use in your own project.

 Currently, jscodeshift's documentation is in a poor state (not even an API reference).
-I hope to improve it in the coming weeks as much as possible.
+I hope to improve it in the coming weeks as much as possible (I started it but I haven't done too much).
 Also, I want to find way another way to avoid calling a transformation inside another transformation.
 I have recently heard about Lenses in [this talk][drboolean] probably they are meant to solve this kind of problem I don't know I have to experiment with them.

-Coming back to the title of this post, I just named that way because I think it may attract more eyes on codemods for this long standing problem.
+Coming back to the title of this post, I just named that way because I thought it would attract more eyes on how codemods can reduce churn.
+React already provides codemods for some of their API changes.
+In the same manner, I think any framework/library can potentially use codemods to reduce some of the churn.
 Codemods by no means are silver bullet but they solve some trivial aspects in a very effective way.

 Thanks for reading this till the end.
 I appreciate it.
 If you have any comments or feedback, tweet at [@_vramana][vramana]

+Also big thanks to @cpojer and @kentcdodds for reviewing this post.

 [tutorial]: https://vramana.github.io/blog/2015/12/21/codemod-tutorial/
 [ast]: http://astexplorer.net/